-Canada-Mongolia commercial ties are driven by Canadian investment in Mongolia’s mining sector.
-Canada is one of the top foreign investors in Mongolia, with Canadian direct investment in the country estimated at approximately $6.4 billion (2015).
-Other sectors presenting potential opportunities for deeper commercial cooperation include: agriculture, education, clean technology, infrastructure, and wood-frame construction.
-To help facilitate deeper cooperation, bilateral memoranda of understanding have been signed with Mongolian agencies by Agriculture and Agri-Food Canada, the Standards Council of Canada and the Canadian Commercial Corporation.
-On September 8, 2016, Canada and Mongolia signed the Canada-Mongolia Foreign Investment Promotion and Protection Agreement (FIPA), which will provide a more transparent and predictable regulatory environment for Canadian investors in Mongolia.
-On March 7, 2017, Canada’s Minister of International Trade, François-Philippe Champagne, officially announced the entry into force of the Agreement.
+Two-way trade between Canada and Mongolia is limited.
+In 2017, Canadian exports to Mongolia amounted to approximately $27.3 million.
+Imports from Mongolia amounted to approximately $2.5 million.
+Canadian investments in Mongolia’s mining industry are the primary driver of bilateral commercial relations, with Canadian direct investment in the country estimated at approximately $6.7 billion (2017).
+Other sectors presenting potential opportunities for deeper commercial cooperation include: agriculture, education, clean technology, infrastructure and wood-frame construction.
+In 2016, Canada and Mongolia signed the Canada-Mongolia Foreign Investment Promotion and Protection Agreement (FIPA), which will provide a more transparent and predictable regulatory environment for Canadian investors in Mongolia.

 - Date Modified: